momentohq/public-dev-docs/docs/cloud-linter/index.md

 ## What's next?
 Cloud Linter is a living project.
 New rules and support for more resource types will be added frequently, so check back here often for the latest updates!

+## Disclaimer
+Please note that Cloud Linter is designed solely for the purpose of calling specific control plane APIs listed below.
+Cloud Linter does not perform any resource-intensive operations on production services' CPU and memory.

+Cloud Linter is intended to interact with the following AWS services via their respective control plane APIs:
+- Amazon DynamoDB
+- Amazon ElastiCache
+- Amazon CloudWatch

+The usage of the software is limited to the following API calls and transactions per second (TPS):

+Elasticache:
+- DescribeCacheClusters: 10 TPS
+- DescribeServerlessCaches: 10 TPS

+DynamoDB:
+- ListTables: 10 TPS
+- DescribeTable: 10 TPS
+- DescribeTimeToLive: 1 TPS

+CloudWatch:
+- GetMetricData: 20 TPS

+Cloud Linter is designed to always stay within these specified limits.
+It's crafted with careful consideration to avoid generating any traffic to these APIs that could lead to AWS throttling or disrupt the normal operations of your AWS resources.
+Please note that while the average running time typically spans 15 minutes, this can vary significantly based on the volume of data being processed.
+Therefore, the process may extend up to 1 hour in some cases.

+For further details regarding the usage and limitations of Cloud Linter, please refer to the documentation available at: https://docs.momentohq.com/cloud-linter

+Cloud Linter complies with Momento's Terms of Services.
+For further information regarding Momento's terms of services, please refer to the Terms of Services page at: https://www.gomomento.com/terms-of-service